ImaginaryLogs/CSNETWK-MCO3/README.md

 > Need a Local Social Peer Network?
 We got you connected and covered!

 This machine project is in fulfillment for the Introduction to Computer Networks Class of De La Salle Univerity of AY2024-2025 Term 3.

 ## Project Overview

+The structure of our code is separated to three major components: documentations `docs/`, source code `src/`, tests / quality assurance `tests/`.

+The source code is partially based on the Model-View-Control MVC Format.
+The project architecture is specialized to fit its own needs, and that is:

+- `config` - model-type, store configurations for the application.
+- `game` - has controller-type files handling game logic like tic-tac-toe.
+- `managers/` - has controller-type files handling the necessary \'business\' logic to handle any applications.
+- `networks/` - has controller-type files handling networking logic.
+- `protocol/` - has model-type files handling token parsing, protocol parsing, and any files dealing with non-logging data handling and storage.
+- `ui/` - has view-type files handling logging, cli output and formatting.
+Logging data is handled here.

 > [!NOTE]
 > Structure of the code: